Holger Rune: Tennis has become more physically and unnecessarily demanding due to expanded Masters 1000 events

 A money-driven calendar?

-Rune claims the tennis calendar is driven by money.
+Rune claims the tennis calendar is driven by money with Saudi Arabia set to debut a new ATP Masters event starting in 2028.
 "That's a fact," he said.
 "But also, we don't want to come and see tired players or injuries occurring in matches because of fatigue.
 So, it's a balance.
 I think there needs to be some acceptance of players needing rest."

 The Dane, who as a teenager shot to fame by upsetting Novak Djokovic to claim his maiden Paris Masters title in 2022, also hit out at a lack of quality facilities, practice hours in between matches at combined Masters tournaments, and insufficient financial help for injured players.